-- In elementary school an informational note requiring a parent's signature will be sent home. - In middle school an infraction may be issued. - Students who dress immodestly or inappropriately may be required to wait in the office for a parent to bring a change of clothes. - Repeated violations will be referred to the administration.
+- In elementary school an informational note requiring a parent's signature will be sent home. - In middle school an infraction may be issued. - Students who dress immodestly or inappropriately may be required to wait in the office for a parent to bring a change of clothes.
+Students will not return to class until appropriate clothing is available and worn. - Repeated violations will be referred to the administration.